Helmet streamer: Solar cycle

 Coronagraphs taken near the solar minimum between solar cycles 22 and 23 and near the solar maximum of solar cycle 23 demonstrate the different distributions of helmet streamers around the solar disk at different points in a solar cycle.

 Role in coronal mass ejections

 As Parker Solar Probe passed through the Sun's corona in early 2021, the spacecraft flew by coronal streamers.

 Upon the eruption of a coronal mass ejection (CME), the overlying helmet streamer deforms becoming the CME's leading edge.
 Similarly, the helmet streamer's cavity becomes the CME's cavity and the helmet streamer's prominence becomes the CME's core.

 Pseudostreamers

 Structures in the corona, similar to a helmet streamer, but connecting holes of the same magnetic polarity, are called pseudostreamers.
-They were first observed using space-borne coronagraphs and called a "plasma sheets" by Hundhausen (1972).
+They were first observed using space-borne coronagraphs and called "plasma sheets" by Hundhausen (1972).
 They were later renamed to "unipolar streamers" by Zhao & Webb (2003) and then termed "pseudostreamers" by Wang et al. (2007).
 Pseudostreamers' structure was observed in 2012 by the Solar Dynamics Observatory.